Pediatric Heart

 Disclosure:

 The column "Pediatric Heart" is commissioned by the editorial office Translational Pediatrics without any sponsorship or funding.
-Dr. Antonio F. Corno and Jorge D. Salazar are serving as the unpaid Guest Editors for the column.
+Dr. Antonio F. Corno, Dr. Ali Dodge-Khatami and Jorge D. Salazar are serving as the unpaid Guest Editors for the column.